DataDog/integrations-extras/open_policy_agent/README.md

 ### Installation

-To install the opa check on your Kubernetes cluster:
+To install the open_policy_agent check on your Kubernetes cluster:

 1. Install the [developer toolkit][3].
 2. Clone the `integrations-extras` repository: